Cash is up for grabs for equipment and tuition by budding young sports people, performance artists and community groups in Ribble Valley.

-Arts and culture groups in the borough are also invited to apply for funding for projects that boost community wellbeing.
+And arts groups in the borough can also apply for funding for projects that specifically boost community wellbeing.

-Ribble Valley Borough Council has launched its 2017 sports and arts excellence grants scheme to help youngsters excel in sport, dance, drama and music.
+Ribble Valley Borough Council has launched its 2019 sports and arts excellence grants scheme that helps youngsters excel in sport, dance, drama and music.

-The successful scheme has supported numerous young Ribble Valley athletes and performance artists at county and national level over the years, including Rio 2016 silver medallist Jon Schofield and London 2012 silver medallist Samantha Murray.
+The scheme has supported numerous young Ribble Valley athletes and performance artists at county and national level over the years, including Olympians Jon Schofield and Samantha Murray.

-The grants will be available from April 2017 for sport, dance, drama and music, with priority given to those with a strong track record in their chosen discipline and working towards formal qualifications.
+The grants will be available from April 2019 for sport, dance, drama and music (instrumental and voice), with priority given to those with a strong track record in their chosen discipline and working towards formal qualifications.

-The cash is up for grabs as match-funding for projects which improve arts activity in the borough, particularly for the disadvantaged and those with access difficulties.
+The cash is up for grabs as match funding for projects that improve arts activity in the borough, particularly for the disadvantaged and those with access difficulties.

 Projects across the arts spectrum will be considered, including theatre, dance, music, comedy, film, photography, fine art, craft and creative writing.

-Grants of up to £3,000 will be available for up to 50% of the cost of the scheme, but not for maintenance or running costs, and are only available to not-for-profit organisations.
+Grants of up to £3k are available to not-for-profit organisations for up to 50 per cent of the cost of the project, but not maintenance or running costs.

-Coun.
-Thompson added: “The aim of the arts development grants is to invest in the development and improvement of arts activity in the borough, particularly projects that promote culture, health and wellbeing, and tackle rural isolation.”
+Councillor Hore added: “The aim of the arts development grants is to specifically invest in arts activity that promotes culture, health and wellbeing, and tackles rural isolation.”

-The deadline for applications is Friday, January 27th, and application packs are available from the council’s administration officer, Olwen Heap, on 01200 414408, or at ribblevalley.gov.uk.
+The applications deadline is 5pm on Thursday, January 31st, and application packs are available from Olwen Heap via 01200 414408 or ribblevalley.gov.uk